ahmedabubakr92/personal-learning-journal/README.md

 - [ ] Implement search functionality

 ## 👨‍💻 About Me
-I'm **Ahmed AbuBakr**, a developer based in the UAE, transitioning from data science to full-stack development.
+I'm **Ahmed AbuBakr**, a developer based in the UAE, transitioning from data analysis to full-stack development.
 This learning journal documents my journey through Scrimba's Full-Stack Developer Career Path, where I'm building real projects and mastering modern web technologies.

 **Connect with me:**
 - 🌐 [LinkedIn](https://www.linkedin.com/in/ahmed-al-fehail/)